Theistic Satanism: Luciferianism

+Luciferians reportedly revere Lucifer not as the devil, but as a destroyer, guardian, liberator, light bringer, and/or guiding spirit to darkness, or even as the true god, as opposed to Jehovah.

 Values in theistic Satanism

-Seeking knowledge is seen by some theistic Satanists as being important to Satan, due to Satan being equated with the serpent in Genesis, which encouraged humans to partake of the fruit of the Tree of Knowledge of Good and Evil.
-Some perceive Satan as Éliphas Lévi's conception of Baphomet — a half-human and half-animal hermaphroditic bestower of knowledge (gnosis).
+Seeking knowledge is seen by some theistic Satanists as being important to Satan, due to Satan being equated with the serpent in Genesis, which encouraged humans to partake of the fruit of the tree of the knowledge of good and evil.
+Some perceive Satan as Éliphas Lévi's conception of Baphomet – a half-human and half-animal hermaphroditic bestower of knowledge (gnosis).
 Some Satanic groups, such as Luciferians, also seek to gain greater gnosis.
-Some of such Satanists, such as the former Ophite Cultus Satanas, equate Yahweh with the demiurge of Gnosticism, and Satan with the transcendent being beyond.
+Some of such Satanists, such as the former Our Lady of Endor Coven, equate Yahweh with the demiurge of Gnosticism, and Satan with the transcendent being beyond.

 Self-development is important to theistic Satanists.
 This is due to the Satanists' idea of Satan, who is seen to encourage individuality and freedom of thought, and the quest to raise one's self up despite resistance, through means such as magic and initiative.
-They believe Satan wants a more equal relationship with his followers than the Abrahamic god does with his.
+They believe Satan wants a more equal relationship with his followers than the Abrahamic God does with his.
 From a theistic Satanist perspective, the Abrahamic religions (chiefly Christianity) do not define "good" or "evil" in terms of benefit or harm to humanity, but rather on the submission to or rebellion against God.
 Some Satanists seek to remove any means by which they are controlled or repressed by others and forced to follow the herd, and reject non-governmental authoritarianism.